 Postcode CA20 1EX (approx. location only)

 Note: This walk was described by John Paterson who also took the six photographs of Lords Rake, the West Wall Traverse and Deep Gill.
 Unfortunately thick mist, which made for dramatic photographs, meant that distant shots of the mountain were not possible.
-To illustrate the rest of the route Ann Bowker, who maintains the excellent "Mad about Mountains" site, allowed us to use some of her photographs which comprise the first and last groups of pictures below.
+To illustrate the rest of the route Ann Bowker, who maintains the excellent "Mad about Mountains" site, allowed us to use some of her photographs which comprise the first and last groups of pictures above.

 INTRODUCTION AND WARNING: Scafell (3162 feet) is linked to Scafell Pike (3210 feet) by the narrow ridge of Mickledore.
 Unfortunately for walkers, the direct line between the two is barred.
 At the Southern end of Mickledore is Broad Stand, a series of short rock steps and walls which seems to offer an easy way to and from the summit of Scafell but appearances are deceptive.
 Broad Stand is not technically very difficult but the consequences of a fall could well prove fatal.
 Rock climbers use it as a "normal" descent after climbing on Scafell's cliffs - but they have ropes should they need them - and in wet conditions even climbers sometimes give it a miss.
 With Broad Stand barred to them, walkers have two ways to reach the summit from Mickledore.
 These are via Lords Rake to the west and Foxes Tarn to the east.
 This walk from Wasdale Head ascends Scafell by Lords Rake and the West Wall Traverse and descends by Foxes Tarn before crossing Mickledore and back to Wasdale Head.